 E2 USA Visa Requirements

-To qualify you must: be a national of an E-2 treaty country, make a substantial investment, meet the investment criteria, be in a position to develop and direct your business, and prove your intent to leave.
+Applicants must meet all the eligibility criteria for an E2 Treaty Investor Visa.
+To qualify you must: be a national of an E-2 treaty country, make a substantial investment, be in a position to develop and direct your business, and prove your intent to leave.
+Here are the E2 Visa requirements in detail.

 1. Be a national of a treaty country

-If you are from certain countries not on the list, you cannot apply for the E2 visa.
+If you are from certain countries not on the list, you cannot apply for the E-2 Visa.

 E-2 treaty countries